Bank Fraud Defense Lawyer in Chicago, IL

 To create a defense against bank fraud charges an attorney must convince that the accused person did not intend to deceive a bank or it’s customers, despite improperly receiving something of value.

-Experienced Bank Fraud Defense Lawyer Service Chicago, IL
+Experienced Bank Fraud Defense Attorney Service Chicago, IL

 The State of Illinois and the federal government aggressively prosecute suspected bank fraud cases.
 If you are convicted of bank fraud, you can face a long prison sentence and a fine of as much as $1 million.
 For immediate legal assistance, please contact Michael J. Petro.